UCB-stat-159-s23/site/_sources/syllabus.md

  - These will be posted on the course website under Assigned Readings.
 For each paper/reading in the weekly list, you should submit a summary paragraph and idea highlight paragraph.
 You will submit your reading assignments in bCourses.

- - Reading assignments will be due every Monday at 9pm.
+ - Reading assignments will be due every Wednesday at 9pm (Exception: the first one will be due _Thursday Jan 26_).
 No later reading assignments will be accepted unless there is a medical exception.
-In that case, you will need to submit in Piazza a private note to the instructors with a medical proof showing that you are unable to complete the assignment.
+In that case, you will need to submit in Ed a private note to the instructors with a medical proof showing that you are unable to complete the assignment.

 - You can drop two readings without need of justification.
 Notice that this applies to INDIVIDUAL readings.
 For example, if the weekly reading consists of 4 papers, you can drop a maximum of two of them.
 If you drop two readings in one week, you cannot drop any other one without penalty.